New York Community Bank’s stock price is plunging, but that won’t tell you if it’s on the brink of failure. Here’s what will | KRDO

 So it’s no wonder why more people are questioning whether New York Community Bancorp (NYCB) will meet the same fate after the stock shed 60% of its value over the past week.

 Now it’s under even more pressure after Moody’s Investors Service downgraded the bank’s credit grade to junk status Tuesday evening.
-Its stock plunged another 15% in after-hours trading.
+Its stock plunged another 8% in premarket trading Wednesday.

 “NYCB’s ratings could be further downgraded if the bank were to experience a loss of depositor confidence that challenges the bank’s liquid resources,” the ratings agency said.